stBecker/obsidian-fast-sync/README.md

-# Fast Sync: Real-time File Synchronization for Obsidian Vaults
+# FastSync: Real-time File Synchronization for Obsidian Vaults

-Fast Sync is a powerful plugin for Obsidian that enables seamless synchronization of your vaults across multiple devices with robust features like end-to-end encryption and version history.
+FastSync is a powerful plugin for Obsidian that enables seamless synchronization of your vaults across multiple devices with robust features like end-to-end encryption and version history.

 ## Features